 A sign of the times was that wealthy middle class women would leave their jobs when married.
 The men were seen as the bread winners, and the women would keep the home, and have hobbies.
 Mrs Emily Tinne left her job as a teacher and found a hobby in shopping, the wealth of the Tinne family allowed her to indulge in her passion for fashion; something I can only dream of!

 Have a little read of the information below.
 It is amazing.
 This is a perfect example of a talented lady who gave up her career when she married.
 But her daughter still had a lot of her mothers work, and it is proudly being displayed for many people to see, just like it should be.

 The dresses and accessories on display were so well made, and so well presented.
 Every item look tailored and expensive.
 Clothes for women in the 1930’s really flattered their figures.
 It was a way to show off and attract people.
 Going out for dinner and drinks, and dancing in local dance halls was a huge part of society.
 You would put on your best frock, and hit the town.

 Just like dance halls were a regular social event, so was going to the cinema, it was so cheap to go back then, and some old picture houses in Liverpool would show 2 or 3 films back to back for a small price.
 No matter where you shopped, be it Lewis’s or the markets, you could find an outfit that would copy the style of these stars from the big screen.

 The faux fur shrugs and shalls, the beaded clutch bags, the t-bar shoes, and elegant dresses reflect the glamorous past time.
 I wonder if they realise they have brought together a local fashion exhibition and modern city style.

-I have put the link below to Liverpool Museums, so you can check it out for more details of this exhibition and many others.
+I have put the link here to Liverpool Museums site, so you can check it out for more details of exhibition coming up.
 Let me know if you went to see it whilst on the Wirral, or if you loved it when going to see it in Liverpool.